Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <p>
-  Once the list is retrieved and the developer decides upon the widget they are going to use, as explained in the 'Constructing the webView URL' section, they would call <code>presentFeedbackWidget</code> method and pass the chosen widget (<code>CountlyFeedbackWidget</code>) object.
+  Once the list is retrieved and the developer decides upon the widget they are going to use, as explained in the 'Constructing the WebView URL' section, they would call <code>presentFeedbackWidget</code> method and pass the chosen widget (<code>CountlyFeedbackWidget</code>) object.
 </p>